 I’m talking about costumes for Halloween that seem to make sense because of scary movies and urban legends.
 Outfits that have been normalized by much of society at this time of year to give chills.
 Costumes that are also offensive because they exploit the inaccurate idea that mental illnesses are “scary.”

 ‘Mental patient’ costumes should be avoided at all costs

-People with mental health conditions make up a significant part of the population (one in four people).
+People with mental health conditions make up a significant part of the population (

 By wearing costumes that are advertised as “mental patient,” “psycho,” or include the words “insane asylum,” you’re telling others that mental disorders are okay to laugh at, scary to have, and potentially violent or harmful to others.

 You may also be projecting a great amount of pain onto someone you know or encounter at a party.

 An example of this happened in 2011, when an “Anna Rexia” Halloween costume was being sold online by Ricky’s.
 The “costume” consisted of a tight, black dress with a skeleton on it, a tape measure to hold around your waist, and a badge that read “Anna Rexia.”

 Naturally, the costume and its creators got a lot of negative press because the costume was sensationalizing a mental illness.